Do you want a chance to make a real difference in the lives of these animals?

 Ready to get started?

-Fill out the Volunteer Application Form and indicate that you are interested in fostering.
-You will be invited to our next general orientation.
-Following orientation, you will need to submit a foster application and then come to the shelter for an in-person foster interview.
+Fill out the Volunteer Application Form.
+You will be invited to our next general orientation which will be followed by a shadow training session.
+After becoming a full APRA Volunteer, you will need to submit a foster application and then come to the shelter for an in-person foster interview.
+Additionally, there is paperwork and a home visit required by the Department of Agriculture.

 Questions?
 Email firstname.lastname@example.org